Date: Tue, 4 Jul 2006 (delayed)

 conditions.
 However, the constant threat of war, not to mention actual violent

-acts significantly spoils its better qualities.
-I can’t really see the situation
+acts, significantly spoils its better qualities.
+I can’t really see the

-improving any time soon, unless the general population on both sides demands
+situation improving any time soon, unless the general population on both sides

-peace.
-Though it’s hard to judge after such a short visit, I don’t think such a
+demands peace.
+Though it’s hard to judge after such a short visit, I don’t

 Istuti,